timskillman/Updated-glutess/README.md

+# Simplified CPP version of tesselate.c #

+Code based on Michael Labbe's rip of SGI's GLU tesselator.
+All references to indexes removed and the interface simplified.

+Having attempted triangulation with several other tessellators such as poly2tri, this tessellator cracks all the edge cases including self-intersecting polygons and holes without the need for special support libraries such as clipper.

+This tesselator is quite possibly the most versatile and robust triangulation code out there.

+Soon to be converted to SDL2 as a general tesslator for all purposes.

+## Original ReadMe below ... ##

 # libglutess #

 This is a rip of the glu tesselator into a standalone library.
 It is a high quality tesselator with an implementation from over 20 years ago.
 It is still relevant today.